nhn/tui.editor/api/latest/lib/squire-rte/README.md

 Advanced usage
 --------------

+Squire provides an engine that handles the heavy work for you, making it easy to add extra features.
+With the `changeFormat` method you can easily add or remove any inline formatting you wish.
+And the `modifyBlocks` method can be used to make complicated block-level changes in a relatively easy manner.

 If you load the library into a top-level document (rather than an iframe), or load it in an iframe without the `data-squireinit="true"` attribute on its `<html>` element, it will not turn the page into an editable document, but will instead add a constructor named `Squire` to the global scope.

 You can also require the NPM package [squire-rte](https://www.npmjs.com/package/squire-rte) to import `Squire` in a modular program without adding names to the global namespace.

 Call `new Squire( document )`, with the `document` from an iframe to instantiate multiple rich text areas on the same page efficiently.
 Note, for compatibility with all browsers (particularly Firefox), you MUST wait for the iframe's `onload` event to fire before instantiating Squire.

+If you need more commands than in the simple API, I suggest you check out the source code (it's not very long), and see how a lot of the other API methods are implemented in terms of these two methods.

+The general philosophy of Squire is to allow the browser to do as much as it can (which unfortunately is not very much), but take control anywhere it deviates from what is required, or there are significant cross-browser differences.
+As such, the [`document.execCommand`](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) method is not used at all; instead all formatting is done via custom functions, and certain keys, such as 'enter' and 'backspace' are handled by the editor.

 ### Setting the default block style